 In 2016, CWD was for the first time detected in Europe, in six free-ranging cervids in Norway.
-In total, the CWD testing has revealed 21 reindeer, twelve moose and three red deer positive for the disease in the period 2016-2023.
+In total, the CWD testing has revealed 21 reindeer, fourteen moose and three red deer positive for the disease in the period 2016-2024.
 The first 19 reindeer cases were detected within the outbreak zone 1 of Nordfjella wild reindeer management area.
-The affected Nordfjella population was culled in 2018.
+The affected population was culled in 2018.
 Two additional cases have been diagnosed in reindeer hunted at Hardangervidda in September 2020 and September 2022.
-The discovery of CWD in a new reindeer area is challenging the prospect of eradicating the contagious disease in the reindeer populations.
+This last discovery of CWD in a second reindeer area challenge the prospect of eradicating the contagious disease in the reindeer populations.

 Hardangervidda holds the largest sub-population of wild reindeer in Europe, and the area is much less confinable than Nordfjella in the aspect of disease spreading.
-Nevertheless, so far no additional reindeer cases have been detected outside Nordfjella and Hardangervidda management areas despite the testing of more than 86,000 reindeers.
+Nevertheless, so far no additional reindeer cases have been detected outside Nordfjella and Hardangervidda despite the testing of more than 91,500 reindeers.
 This indicates a limited infection in this species.
 Nevertheless, the probability of freedom as estimated using scenario tree modelling, varies a lot between different wild reindeer management areas or semi-domesticated reindeer districts depending on population size and number of tested animals per area or district.
-From the extended surveillance of cervids, we are confident CWD is not present at high prevalence (5%) in cervids in Norway [16].
-For a lower prevalence (below 1%), we are less confident.
+From the extended surveillance of cervids, there is a confidence that CWD is not present at high prevalence (5%) in cervids in Norway [16].
+For a lower prevalence (below 1%), there is less confidence.
 Only a few wild reindeer management areas have obtained a 95 % probability of freedom for a design prevalence of 0.5 % [17].
-The reindeer district of Filefjell, sharing border to the Nordfjella area, has obtained a high probability of freedom for a design prevalence less than 0.5 % [18].
+The reindeer district of Filefjell, with around 3000 semi-domesticated reindeer during the winter and summer pastures sharing border to the Nordfjella area, has obtained a high probability of freedom for a design prevalence less than 0.5 % [18].
+Analysis of surveillance data from Norwegian and Swedish semi-domesticated reindeer districts used a scenario tree model, and at the national level the mean probability of disease freedom was 87.0 % in Norway by 2021 [19].

 Further research studies aiming at characterizing prion strain differences have shown that the strain found in reindeer is different from those of the two other cervid species.
 The reindeer cases were indistinguishable, in results of diagnostic test methods, from cases of CWD from North America.
 The positive European moose and red deer have shown atypical characteristics [6,7,14], contrasting with the reindeer and cervids from North America, with no detectable prions in the lymphoid tissues using diagnostic tests.
-Strains analysed in the Norwegian cases, across three species, were demonstrated by inoculation studies as multiple and all different from North American cases.
-Nevertheless, the reindeer strain has many similarities with strains isolated from cases from North America [19,20].
+Nevertheless, applying sensitive research methods (PMCA) show low detectable levels of PrPSc also in peripheral tissues [20].
+Strains analysed from the Norwegian cases, across three species, were demonstrated by inoculation studies as multiple and all different from North America (21,22] and is expected to harbor similar epidemiological properties.

-The positive CWD animals other than reindeer are 12 cases in 38,555 tested moose and three cases in 35,749 tested red deer, indicating low levels of horizontal spreading, if any, between live animals in these species [7].
+The positive CWD animals other than reindeer are 14 cases in more than 40,000 tested moose and three cases in more than 37,500 tested red deer, indicating low levels of horizontal spreading, if any, between live animals in these species [6].
 TSE in domestic animals, with Nor98 / atypical scrapie in sheep and atypical BSE in cattle, have prion strains showing similar sporadic nature.
 Nor98 / atypical scrapie and atypical BSE have a prevalence of about eight per 10,000 found dead adult sheep and about two per 1,000,000 tested cattle, respectively.
 The number of tested cervids in Norway is not enough to assure knowledge of accurate prevalence nor to give complete understanding of CWD epidemiology.
-For other European countries there is even much more uncertainty as the surveillance levels are still very moderate [6].
+For other European countries there is even much more uncertainty as the surveillance levels are still very moderate [7].